We are searching for you. Please wait...

 A set of five Design Principles together with an online Innovation Toolbox have also been developed to ensure that social design and youth-led innovation stays at the forefront.
 Having an “ear to the asphalt”, “playing with the ideas”, and “taking it to the street” to test the ideas, constitute three of these.

-In 2022 GAME was awarded the Danisgh Royal Crown Prince Couple’s Social Award for having created “a cool and attractive focal point for positive and strong communities”
+In 2022 GAME was awarded the Danish Royal Crown Prince Couple’s Social Award for having created “a cool and attractive focal point for positive and strong communities”

 In 2019 the facility GAME Aalborg was awarded the IAKS Award for sports architecture.
 The sustainable and climate friendly re-use of an abandoned, industrial building and the creation of lasting social change through youth-led sports and culture was what convinced the jury.